 13. Consider Freezing Your Credit Files

 This prevents anyone from applying for and opening credit or utility services in your name.
-However, if you’re planning to apply for a loan, credit card, or new utilities yourself, you will need to unfreeze it if you decide to take any of those actions, which can lead to delays.
+However, if you plan to apply for a loan, credit card, or new utilities, you must unfreeze it if you decide to take any of those actions, which can lead to delays.
 Credit bureaus have made the process a lot easier.

 Taking these steps to protect yourself from identity theft may seem like a pain, but they’re far less frustrating than dealing with the fallout should someone try to become you.